 International IDEA's style is concise, objective and inclusive.
-A wide range of inputs helps ensure that our knowledge resources embody our vision, which is 'to be the primary global actor in sharing comparative knowledge and experience in support of democracy'.
+A wide range of inputs helps ensure that our knowledge resources embody our vision of 'a world in which democratic processes, actors and institutions are inclusive and accountable and deliver sustainable development to all'.

-In achieving this vision, it is of vital importance that our publications-from Handbooks, Country Reports and Policy Papers through to case studies, web articles and even tweets-adhere to high standards of visual and textual design and readability.
+In achieving this vision, it is of vital importance that our publications from Handbooks, Reports and Policy Papers through to case studies, web articles and even tweets-adhere to high standards of visual and textual design and readability.

-These Editorial Standards aim to provide guidance for International IDEA's internal and external authors, editors and proofreaders on all aspects of style, from acronyms and abbreviations through to references, footnotes and endnotes.
+These Editorial Standards aim to provide guidance for International IDEA's internal and external authors, editors and proofreaders on all aspects of style, from acronyms and abbreviations to citations, endnotes and references.